Portrait of a Graduate

 - Meeting 4: October 29, 2020 | 6 to 8:30 p.m.

-Following the virtual community forums in November, the division will move forward by launching a community survey on strategic planning and conducting community feedback sessions this winter.
+Following the virtual community forums in November, the division has launched a community survey on strategic planning and conducting community feedback sessions this winter.
 A draft of the strategic plan is expected to go before the Albemarle County School Board in May 2021, and the division hopes to implements its new strategic plan in the 2021-22 school year.